Jobs

 • Work independently with attention to detail, efficiency, and time management

-• “Safety first” mindset in all aspects (equipment, food safety, pesticides, driving etc.)
+• “Safety first” mindset in all aspects (equipment, food safety, pesticides, driving, weather exposure etc.)

 • Complete pesticide safety training and comply with that training daily.
 Mix and handle organic-approved sanitizers and rodent bait in compliance with Worker Protection Standards.